AsharibAli/BabyDoge-GPT/README.md

 The BabyDoge community often struggles to create appropriate meme-like text content that fits the Baby Doge theme for crypto-related topics and events, and there's no central point to engage and understand the project in a unique and simple way.

 To address this, we offer three key services:
 1. We help the community create engaging and humorous memes about BabyDoge Coin.
 This support is vital for a meme-centric project, as both textual and visual memes are essential for promoting BabyDoge Coin on social media, generating excitement, and encouraging coin purchases, which benefit the entire community.
-Provide the prompt, and we'll handle the rest.
+Provide the prompt, and we'll handle the rest.<br>
-2. We provide a comprehensive knowledge base about BabyDoge Coin, enabling newcomers and meme enthusiasts to learn about the project and its features through a conversational user interface (CUI).
+2. We provide a comprehensive knowledge base about BabyDoge Coin, enabling newcomers and meme enthusiasts to learn about the project and its features through a conversational user interface (CUI). <br>
-3. Live on-chain data about the project, like current price, market cap, etc.
+3. Live on-chain data about the project, like current price, market cap, etc.<br>

 ## Benefits and Features